finite-element/finite-element-course/doc/source/quadrature.rst

 corresponding set `\{w_q\}` the set of *quadrature weights*.
 A set of quadrature points and their corresponding quadrature weights together comprise a *quadrature rule* for `e`.
-For an arbitrary function `f`, quadrature is only an approximiation to the integral.
+For an arbitrary function `f`, quadrature is only an approximation to the integral.
 The global truncation error in this approximation is invariably of the form `O(h^n)` where `h` is the diameter of the element.